EdDataScienceEES/tutorial-NevanOpp/draft.md

 # Leaflet - Interactive Web Maps in R
 ##  Tutorial Aims
-This tutorial will teach you how to create interactive web-based maps using a package called 'Leaflet'.
+This tutorial will teach you how to create interactive web-based maps using <a href="https://rstudio.github.io/leaflet/"> Leaflet</a>.
 Leaflet is based in the web scripting language JavaScript and produces interactive maps that can be displayed in the browser!

 This tutorial will take you through basic five steps to help familiarize yourself with the package.
 1. How to install leaflet